staticsn0w/octo/README.md

-# staticsn0w.github.io/octo
+# octo.pw
-a jekyll-based website for the octo p-pm
+a website for the octo p-pm